Unicus-International/basement/Documentation/Api_v0.markdown

 ##### Response Codes

-- 201 Created: The user was successfully created and logged in.
+- 201 Created: The user was successfully created and logged in, and the user information can be found in the Location given by the `Location` header.
 - 400 Bad Request: A form field is missing or malformed.
 - 403 Forbidden: A user is already logged in, or the username is taken.